andeiceban0352/TMPS-Labs/Reports/Raport_lab1.md

 ## Code examples of SOLID Principles:

 * Single Responsibility Principle (SRP):
-The BankUser class has a single responsibility - managing user-related data and accounts.
+The BankUser class has a single responsibility - managing user-related data.
 For example:

 ```python